Along With the Gods: The Two PushLaunch Tasks

 Intune | Device not Syncing | Missing dmwappushservice (call4cloud.nl)

-In that blog, I mentioned the fact that when you are sending out a push command to the device, such as a “Rotate local admin Password” action,
+In that blog, I mentioned that when you send a push command to the device, such as a “Rotate local admin Password” action, the PushLaunch scheduled task will be triggered.

-the PushLaunch scheduled task will be triggered.
 When this PushLaunch is triggered, it will instantly kick off the schedule to run the omadmclient.exe and will start syncing the device with Intune.
-At the moment the device sync it would also execute the push command that was sent over to the device (rotating the laps password)
+At the moment the device syncs it also executes the push command that was sent over to the device (for example, rotating the laps password)

 But what if….
 What if the PushLaunch ends up with the error 0x82AC0204?
 When the pushlaunch task gives you this error, the remote command to reset the LAPS password will no longer be executed immediately!
 I am going to show you why and what exactly changed